Standard contractual clauses

 11. Deletion and return of data

-12. Audit, including inspection
+12. auditing, including inspection

 13. Agreement of the parties on other matters